 Each year we have excess fruit from our fruit trees, which I make into vinegar.
 This included oranges, peaches, feijoa [pineapple guava], grapes, pink guava, and crab apple, including banana.
 I'll juice the fresh juicy fruit by pressing.
 With banana, these are dried and then soaked in water to extract the sweet juice without any pulp.
 The juices are blended by adding to an existing batch of vinegar, or, I create a new batch from scratch.

 Excess water kefir makes wonderful vinegar also.
-In most cases there's no need to add any vinegar to seed the brew-- just letting it stand in a container with a cloth placed over the mouth to let in air, will do the trick.
+In most cases there's no need to add any vinegar to seed the brew--- just letting it stand in a container with a cloth placed over the mouth to let in air, will do the trick.
 Within 2 months or so--- water-kefir vinegar!

 Balsamic vinegar of Modena Italy, is a unique vinegar product.
 Freshly squeezed grape-juice is cooked to reduce the volume by approximately one third; until the must acquires the consistency of a thin syrup [grape juice concentrate].
-Where my parents originate in a small village among the provence of Benevento near Naples, Italy, this must is referred to as vino cotto [cooked wine].
+Where my parents originate in a small village among the province of Benevento near Naples, Italy, this must is referred to as vino cotto [cooked wine].
 However, this is another one of those misnomers, for such a must is not prepared by cooking wine, but by cooking fresh grape juice.

 In Modena, the must is stored in inoculated wooden barrels, which previously had wine-vinegar prepared in the barrel in the usual manner, under aerobic [requires freely available oxygen] fermentation.
 The emptied barrels are filled with freshly cooked grape must, and then plugged airtight.
 Secondary fermentation takes place over many years under anaerobic [without freely available oxygen] conditions, which makes Balsamic vinegar quite unique to conventional vinegar, which requires aerobic fermentation [In fact, much of the commercial white vinegar is mass produce by bubbling oxygen through ethanol alcohol, to produce pretty well instant vinegar].